 "Table 4 shows that four muscles are involved in a bench press, and the pectoralis major, deltoid muscle, and triceps' average discharge are important to power muscles during a bench press." the study says.

 Considering that both the triceps and the deltoid will be activated during the execution of the bench press and that this is one of the best exercises to train our chest, we conclude that it is not a good idea to train these muscle groups two days in a row.

 To maximize results in the gym, we need the muscle to recover from the hypertrophy of the last session so that it can tolerate a greater stimulus in the next one, and thus grow bigger.
 Same goes for working arms after chest day if you are asking.

 Muscle areas you should consider exercising after chest day might be, legs and back; since you will reap the most benefits from exercising them while your chest and arms and shoulders are recovering.

 How to Train Your Chest and Shoulders for Muscle Mass

 At this point, we are already enriched with scientific knowledge about various aspects of chest training and in general.

-We already know why the obsolete "Bro-Spit" is not efficient, and we also know that it is not ideal to train our shoulders the day after our chest.
+We already know why the obsolete "Bro-Split" is not so efficient after all, and we also know that it is not ideal to train our shoulders the day after our chest.

-In the following section, we will tell you what to do if you want to get developed pectorals and deltoids and how to make the training of these muscles do not interfere with each other.
+In the following section, we will tell you what to do if you want to get developed pectorals and deltoids and how to train both of these muscles for maximum growth, but without interfering with each other.